DeepakKarishetti/Human_activity_recognition/README.md

-(1) The graphs for all the representations are put into the main folder
+**The graphs for all the representations are put into the main folder**

-(2) The best values for different representations are as follows:
+**The best values for different representations are as follows:**

 	(i) RAD representation: